OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:16

-Now therefore stand still and see this great thing which the Lord will do before your eyes.
+Now therefore stand still and observe this great thing, which the Lord will perform before your eyes.

 ## 1 Samuel 12:17